Global Critical Issues

 Statelessness

-Conflict or environmental disruption has led to the largest mass migration in recorded world history.
+Conflict or environmental disruption has led to the largest mass migration to other countries in recorded world history.
 A stateless person is someone without any nationality or citizenship anywhere.
 They are often excluded and don’t have the basic rights of citizens, including socioeconomic, civil and political rights.
 How will we work to identify and protect stateless persons, and prevent and reduce statelessness?

 Water

-Fresh water is essential for human life, and along with sanitation, for human health.
+Fresh water is essential for human life and, along with sanitation, for human health.
 It is at the heart of sustainable development.
 Water is vital for energy and food production, healthy ecosystems and socio-economic development.
-Yet, over a quarter of the global population does not have access to safely managed drinking water services, and over half lacks safely managed sanitation services.
-The World Food Programme is reliant on voluntary government support.
-How do we ensure availability and sustainable management of water and sanitation for all?
+Yet, the reality is that over a quarter of the global population does not have access to safely managed drinking water services, and over half lacks safely managed sanitation services.

 Misinformation